Control your data

 The EU General Data Protection Regulation (GDPR)

-The law is changing, but our commitment to protect your personal data remains as strong as ever.
+The law has changed but our commitment to keep your personal data safe hasn’t.

 Our continued commitment to you

 Our focus on respecting your privacy and safeguarding your personal data remains as strong as ever.
 We’ve updated our privacy notices to reflect the new and strengthened rights in relation to your personal data, and the legal grounds for using it.
 The notices became effective on 25 May 2018.

 - Giving you control and flexibility over the use of your personal data

 We take care to protect your data and keep you in control of the information you share with us.